-Husband-wife duo Claudine and Yves Camdeborde got their start as industry pioneers with their restaurant La Régélade, the city’s first “neo-bistro” (a trend marked by high-quality cooking at an accessible price point), which they managed for 13 years.
+Husband-wife duo Yves and Claudine Camdeborde got their start as industry pioneers with their restaurant La Régalade, the city’s first “neo-bistro” (a trend marked by high-quality cooking at an accessible price point), which they ran for 12 years.
 Since 2005, their acclaim has come from their Relais Saint-Germain hotel-restaurant combo located in the beating heart of Saint-Germain.
 The hotel blends quaint Parisian style with a just-like-home atmosphere.

 The design goal was to preserve the 17th-century soul of the building, keeping its original, exposed beams and stones and blending antique furnishings and old parquet floors with avant-garde decorative elements and rococo textiles hand-picked by Mme.
 Camdeborde.
 The result is an urban inn that guests would want to return to year after year.
 Each of the 22 rooms bears the name of a celebrated writer inspired by Paris—from Madame de Sévigné to Marcel Proust—and a unique aesthetic theme (Asian, African, Louis III) in a nod to the neighborhood’s literary past.
 What unites them is an intimate vibe that instantly makes guests feel at home.